ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 ### Backpropagation in neural ODEs

-Let's summarize the algorithm to find loss gradient for Neural ODEs.
+Let's summarize the algorithm to find the loss gradient for Neural ODEs.
 We have an equation

 {{< math >}}$$
 \begin{equation}